-Drawn together by the irresistible force of showbiz in the mid nineteen eighties, Raymond and Mr Timpkins first chose to show off aboard the Portsmouth based pop band, ‘Uncle Barneys Atomic Wobblers’, until the natural forces of attrition bore down and the band distilled to the current ruggedly handsome duo.
+Drawn together by the irresistible force of showbiz in the mid nineteen eighties; Raymond & Mr Timpkins first chose to show off aboard the Portsmouth based pop band, ‘Uncle Barneys Atomic Wobblers’.
+Until the natural forces of attrition bore down and the band distilled to the current ruggedly handsome duo.

 “Absolutely hilarious” VIZ

 “Knockabout double-act with enough silliness to fill a pillow” THE EVENING STANDARD

 “An indulgent set of brilliant tackiness” TAKE 7 MAGAZINE

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 Their versions of popular hits using just stylophone and acoustic guitar have to be heard to be believed.
 Someone should give them their own show.